vrunge/M2algorithmique/forStudents/README.md

 1. Rcpp algorithms are **much more efficient** than their R counterpart
 2. Time complexities **can be compared to** one another

-*All the simulations presented in this README file are available in the `mesTests.R` file in the tests folder.*
+<span style="color:magenta">All the simulations presented in this README file are available in the `mesTests.R` file in the **forStudents** folder as well as the Rmd file generating this README.md.</span>.

 ### Package installation